kvokka/kvokka.github.io/README.md

 * Ruby v2.4.1
 * Jekyll v3.8.4
 * wkhtmltopdf 0.12.5
+* Docker version 18.06.1-ce, build e68fc7a
 * Chrome 69.0.3497.100 (for livereload feature)

+You do not need all this tools for up and running.

 Feel free pull-request your patches and fixes.